userfrosting/learn/18.advanced/05.sessions/docs.md

 To actually associate a user's PHP session with their user account in the database, UserFrosting stores the user's `user_id` in their session after they [authenticate](/users/user-accounts#login-form).
 This is stored in the `account.current_user_id` key of the session.

 UserFrosting uses this stored `user_id` to retrieve the current user's complete account information when it is needed - for example, to determine the user's permissions or display personalized information to the user.
-Since the session is only stored on the _server side_, and users **do not** have direct access to read or modify their sessions, this prevents one user from impersonating another user (for example, the root user).
+Since the session is only stored on the _server side_, and users **do not** have direct access to read or modify their sessions, this prevents one user from impersonating another user (for example, the root user or someone with admin role).

 ## The session service